HSF007/Deep_Learning_Assignment_1/README.md

 2. **Momentum**
    - SGD with momentum to accelerate convergence
-   - Helps navigate ravines in the loss landscape

 3. **Nesterov Accelerated Gradient (NAG)**
    - Improved version of momentum that looks ahead